Null37/snow-crash/level06/resources/level06.md

-# Writeup level05
+# Writeup level06

-that we here 2 files one php code and second is executable file
+In this level, we can see two files called level06 and level06.php.
+Let's check their permissions.

 ![level06_ls.png](https://cdn.discordapp.com/attachments/1164485225875783701/1175099598180733058/image.png?ex=6569ffc8&is=65578ac8&hm=654726dd3567ae6c1f47ab305c9df10639ed7db4816ef7d1b05f8b4267d3a010&)

 - `d`: Denotes a directory.
 - `r-xr-x---`: Represents the file permissions for the owner, group, and others respectively.
 In this case: